panagiks/bashscripts/README.md

-# Linux scripts
+# Bash scripts
-A few of my Linux scripts
+A few of my bash scripts